Your personal information is important to us

 Disclosure to overseas recipients

 We store the personal information that we collect in Western Australia.
 However, from time to time our IT suppliers and service providers may be required to access our server and the personal information that we hold on our server to assist with resolving issues and maintenance.
-Our IT suppliers and service providers are located in Australia as well as the USA and Singapore.
+Our IT suppliers and service providers may be located in Australia or overseas.

 Our arrangements with our IT suppliers and service providers ensure that at all times we maintain control of the information stored on our server and prohibit our IT suppliers and service providers from using or disclosing personal information for purposes other than providing services to us.